armyniemela/pbstory/README.md

 ### Data or not?

 I originally intended to make a piece about how [marathon results](https://aims-worldrunning.org/statistics/world_fastest_times/2024.html#world-fastest-times) have evolved.
 I wanted to see if there have been noticeable changes in the fastest times of all major marathons after the introduction of a special running shoe, the bouncy "super shoe" year 2020.
-This has been claimed in recent years, as both men and women have improved world record performances.
+This has been claimed in recent years, as both men and women have improved world records.

-I scraped data for that (50 best M/F times 2000-2024), but I realized that the data manipulation would have taken so much work, and I didn't want it to consume my time.
+I scraped data for that (50 best M & F times 2000-2024), but I realized that the data manipulation would have taken so much work, and I didn't want it to consume my time.
 I found a simpler page and data a bout [marathon result progression](https://www.runnersworld.com/races-places/a20823734/these-are-the-worlds-fastest-marathoners-and-marathon-courses/) and scraped that and cleaned it but then there was no story to tell since data did not provide an answer to my original question.
 However, I did some scraping with beautiful soup, which was a skill I initially wanted to test in this project.

 The Jupyter notebooks (pbdata + morepbdata), where I processed my tables (pbmapdatanew, df), are included in the repo.